andikleen/pmu-tools/README.md

 ![example] (http://halobates.de/pmutools-event.png)

 XXX is the needed event number in hex.
 Note that self does not support offcore or uncore events.

 Also the event numbers are CPU specific, so you may need a /proc/cpuinfo model check for portable programs (see the ocperf source for example)

-Example (replace EVENTNUMBER with your intended event from above or a perf event like PERF_COUNT_HW_CPU_CYCLES) This is very simplified, for a real benchmark you almost certainly want some warmup, multiple iterations, possibly context switch filtering and some filler code to avoid cachee effects.
+Example (replace EVENTNUMBER with your intended event from above or a perf event like PERF_COUNT_HW_CPU_CYCLES).

+This is very simplified, for a real benchmark you almost certainly want some warmup, multiple iterations, possibly context switch filtering and some filler code to avoid cache effects.

 	#include "rdpmc.h"